 What do you think the general perception of belly dance is?

-I think we need to be ore responsible with it and I think that for me, one of my biggest goals is literally to teach my students properly and how to execute movements properly and not just to shaking this or shake that.
+I think we need to be ore responsible with it and I think that for me, one of my biggest goals is literally to teach my students properly and how to execute movements properly and not just to shake this or shake that.
 I think it’s time to build the art form and to give it some respect and give it some technique.
-Put i on stage and make it respected and appreciate by other people.
+Put it on stage and make it respected and appreciated by other people.

 What does it mean to you as a woman to belly dance?